jemrabida-cyber/jemcrud/RENDER_BUILD_FIX.md

 ### Step 2: Environment Variables in Render

-Make sure you have these set in your Render service:
+Make sure you have these set in your Render service (Settings → Environment):

+**⚠️ IMPORTANT:** Enter these as TEXT values in Render's environment variable fields:

 ```
 DATABASE_HOST=mysql-ba2f967-gbox-3dee.g.aivencloud.com